Cowrod/screensaver/README.md

 The main script, `init.lua`, loads the configuration from `config.json` and initializes the necessary functions and variables.
 Here's a brief overview of the script's logic:

 1. **Configuration Setup**: The script reads the configuration from `config.json` and verifies its validity.
-If the configuration is missing or incomplete, a default space-themed configuration is used.
+A default space-themed configuration is used if the configuration is missing or incomplete.

 2. **Block and Screen Initialization**: The script creates a list of blocks based on the configuration's block frequencies.
 It also initializes the display area as an empty grid.